I’m happy to share some tips to help optimize the likelihood of your content making its way around the social media globe.

 Social media sharing buttons are the best tools for promoting your content.

 Check out the top 5 ways to get people to share your content.

 1. Your audience is always the center of your content.

-Before you create or share content, first ask yourself if it’s something your audience will enjoy.
+Before creating or sharing content, ask yourself if it’s something your audience will enjoy.
 Remember, your audience is always the focus of your content.